2024 Cottage Food Bills

 ---|---|---|---|---|

-Alaska HB 251 | 2024 | Food Freedom | In Progress | Would allow producers to sell many types of perishable foods as well as all non-perishable foods.
-Would allow indirect sales of non-perishable foods in stores.
-Would amend the labeling requirements. |
+Alaska HB 251 | 2024 | Food Freedom | Enacted | Allows producers to sell many types of perishable foods (including some with meat), as well as all non-perishable foods.
+Removes the sales limit (previously $25,000).
+Allows indirect sales in retail locations.
+Allows online sales and shipping within the state.
+Changes the labeling requirements. |

-Arizona – HB 2864 | 2024 | Cottage Food | In Progress | Would allow the sale of freeze-dried fruits and vegetables. |
+Arizona – HB 2864 | 2024 | Cottage Food | Failed | Was trying to allow the sale of freeze-dried fruits and vegetables, but HB 2042 passed instead, making this bill no longer needed. |

-Arizona HB 2042 | 2024 | Food Freedom | Passed | Will replace their current cottage food law with a food freedom law.
-Will greatly expand the types of products producers can sell, including perishable foods and certain items with meat.
-Will require perishable foods to be sold directly to the consumer.
-Will add some restrictions to indirect sales of nonperishable foods. |
+Arizona HB 2042 | 2024 | Food Freedom | Enacted | Replaces their current cottage food law with a food freedom law.
+Greatly expands the types of products producers can sell, including perishable foods and certain items with meat.
+Requires perishable foods to be sold directly to the consumer.
+Adds some restrictions to indirect sales of nonperishable foods. |

-Georgia HB 583 | 2024 | Cottage Food, Food Freedom | In Progress | Would be a significant improvement to their cottage food law.
-Would allow indirect sales of products.
-Would remove the requirement to get a kitchen inspection.
-Might remove the requirement to get a cottage food license and take a food safety course.
-Would allow a producer to avoid putting their home address on labels. |
+Georgia HB 583 | 2024 | Cottage Food, Food Freedom | Failed | Would have been a significant improvement to their cottage food law.
+Would have allowed indirect sales of products.
+Would have removed the requirement to get a kitchen inspection.
+Might have removed the requirement to get a cottage food license and take a food safety course.
+Would have allowed a producer to avoid putting their home… [read more] |

-Hawaii SB 2106 | 2024 | Cottage Food | In Progress | Similar to HB 2144.
-Would create a law for Hawaii’s existing cottage food rules.
-Would allow direct, online, and indirect sales of all nonperishable foods.
-Would allow producers to sell dried, freeze-dried, acidified, fermented, and low-acid foods in certain cases.
-Would require producers to register with the health department.
-Would add labeling requirements. |
+Hawaii – SB 2106 | 2024 | Cottage Food | Failed | Similar to HB 2144.
+Would have created a law for Hawaii’s existing cottage food rules.
+Would have allowed direct, online, and indirect sales of all nonperishable foods.
+Would have allowed producers to sell dried, freeze-dried, acidified, fermented, and low-acid foods in certain cases.
+Would have required producers to register with the health department.
+Would have… [read more] |

-Hawaii SB 756 | 2024 | Food Freedom | In Progress | Likely has been replaced by HB 2144.
-Would create a law for Hawaii’s existing cottage food rules.
-Would allow direct, online, and indirect sales of all nonperishable foods.
-Would allow the direct sale of some perishable foods.
-Would allow producers to sell dried, freeze-dried, acidified, fermented, and low-acid foods in certain cases.
-Would require producers… [read more] |
+Hawaii – SB 756 | 2024 | Food Freedom | Failed | Likely has been replaced by HB 2144.
+Would have created a law for Hawaii’s existing cottage food rules.
+Would have allowed direct, online, and indirect sales of all nonperishable foods.
+Would have allowed the direct sale of some perishable foods.
+Would have allowed producers to sell dried, freeze-dried, acidified, fermented, and low-acid foods in certain… [read more] |

 Illinois HB 4121 | 2024 | Cottage Food | In Progress | Would allow interstate sales.
 Would potentially allow indirect sales in some counties. |